kigster/sym/README.md

-  -x, --keychain           [key-name] add to (or read from) the OS-X Keychain -M, --password-timeout   [timeout]  when passwords expire (in seconds) -P, --no-password-cache             disables caching of key passwords
+  -x, --keychain           [key-name] add to (or read from) the OS-X Keychain -M, --password-timeout   [timeout]  when passwords expire (in seconds) -P, --no-password-cache             disables caching of key passwords -c, --cache-provider     [provider] cache to use, one of: memcached, coin

 Read existing private key from:
   -i, --interactive                   Paste or type the key interactively -k, --private-key        [key]      private key as a string